 This long-gone strategic approach would ensure that the brand enjoys top visibility across the globe as it interacts with consumers across different channels of communication.

-The Future of Marketing: Emerging Trends and Technologies
+The Future of Marketing: Advances in Trends and Technologies

 As for the future, breakthroughs that affect the field of marketing remain rooted in the different aspects of technology.
 Innovative techniques like AI, machine learning, AR, & voice search have broken new ground for brands to engage with customers & provide customized experiences.